10yard/pactrainer/readme.md

 ### Perfect NRC set:
-    * Currently In development - Stage 1 is available
+    * Currently In development - Stage 1,2 and 3 are available

     An advanced pattern set for attaining the Perfect Pacman score by NR Chapman There are 22 patterns in total.